juliansim1729/blind_bean_identification/README.md

 docker run -d -e PASSWORD=pass --rm -p 8787:8787 -v $(pwd):/home/rstudio/project -t beandock
 ```

-*(!)* If you're using Windows Powershell, this command may not work for you.
+**(!)** If you're using Windows Powershell, this command may not work for you.
 In that case, try the following command (where the parentheses surrounding pwd have been replaced with curly brackets instead)

 ```
 docker run -d -e PASSWORD=pass --rm -p 8787:8787 -v ${pwd}:/home/rstudio/project -t beandock
 ```

-*(!)* If you're already using `localhost:8787`, you can change the second number to a different number, i.e. `8787:8786` and try using a different port.
+**(!)** If you're already using `localhost:8787`, you can change the second number to a different number, e.g. `8787:8786` and try using a different port.

 From there, we can log onto our locally hosted RStudio server.
 Open your preferred web browser, and navigate to `localhost:8787` (changing the number here if you had a busy port).
 Then, log on with the following credentials.
 Your username is `rstudio` and your password will be `pass`.